dsanz/branch-feature-reporter/readme.md

 # Features to come
 * Diffs between outputs
+* Look for related documentation tickets and report status (both LPS of specific type + LRDOCS ticket)
+* Look for qa tickets, report status and linked documents
 * Give a file filter to check story of those files rather than full repo history.
 This would catch features changing things that customers customize